Biden To Receive COVID Vaccine As Trump Remains On Sidelines

 - FOLLOW US ON:

-Trump has not received the first of two vaccination shots, which began being administered last week as part of the largest vaccination campaign in the nation’s history.
-Vice President Mike Pence, House Speaker Nancy Pelosi, D-Calif., and Senate Majority Leader Mitch McConnell, R-Ky., all were given doses Friday.
-President-elect Joe Biden was to receive his Monday.

-All have chosen to publicize their injections as part of a campaign to convince a skeptical public that the vaccines are safe and effective, in hopes of finally putting an end to a pandemic that has killed more than 310,000 people in the United States and upended life around the globe.
+Vice President Mike Pence, House Speaker Nancy Pelosi, D-Calif., Senate Majority Leader Mitch McConnell, R-Ky., and other lawmakers were given doses Friday.
+They chose to publicize their injections as part of a campaign to convince Americans that the vaccines are safe and effective amid skepticism, especially among Republicans.

+Vice President-elect Kamala Harris and her husband are expected to receive their first shots next week.

-Trump has spent the last week largely out of sight as he continues to stew about his election loss and floats increasingly outlandish schemes to remain in power.
-It’s an approach that has bewildered top aides who see his silence as a missed opportunity for the president, who leaves office Jan.
+But missing from the action has been President Donald Trump, who has spent the last week largely out of sight as he continues to stew about his election loss and floats increasingly outlandish schemes to try to remain in power.
+It’s an approach that has bewildered some top aides who see his silence as a missed opportunity for the president, who leaves office Jan.
 20, to claim credit for helping oversee the speedy development of the vaccine and to burnish his legacy.

+Trump, who in the past has spread misinformation about vaccine risks, has not said when he intends to get the shot.
+He tweeted earlier this month that he was not scheduled to take it, but said he looked forward to doing so at the appropriate time.

+The White House has said he is still discussing timing with his doctors.

 While there is no recommended minimum wait time between infection and vaccination, because reinfection is uncommon in the three months after a person is infected, the committee said people who tested positive in the preceding 90 days “may delay vaccination until near the end of this period, if desired.

-The advisers also recommended that those who received the kind of treatment Trump did should put off being vaccinated for at least 90 days to avoid potential interference.
+The panel also recommends that those who received Trump’s treatment put off vaccination for at least 90 days.

 Currently, there are no data on the safety and efficacy of Pfizer-BioNTech COVID-19 vaccination in persons who received monoclonal antibodies or convalescent plasma as part of COVID-19 treatment,” they wrote, recommending that vaccination “be deferred for at least 90 days, as a precautionary measure until additional information becomes available, to avoid interference of the antibody treatment with vaccine-induced immune responses.

-Trump, who in the past has spread misinformation about vaccine risks, tweeted earlier this month that he was not scheduled to take the vaccine, but look forward to doing so at the appropriate time.
-The White House has said he is still in discussion with his medical team about when he should.

-When the time is right, Im sure he will remain willing to take it,” White House spokesperson Brian Morgenstern echoed Friday.
-Its just something were working through.

-Surgeon General Jerome Adams echoed that argument on CBS’s Face the Nation when asked if Trump planed to receive the shot on camera to help allay concerns about its safety, especially among Republicans.
+Surgeon General Jerome Adams cited that recommendation on CBSs Face the Nation on Sunday when asked if Trump planned to receive the shot on camera.

 From a scientific point of view, I will remind people that the president has had COVID within the last 90 days.
 He received the monoclonal antibodies.
 And that is actually one scenario where we tell people maybe you should hold off on getting the vaccine, talk to your health provider to find out the right time, Adams said.

-Dr. Anthony Fauci, the nation’s top infectious diseases expert, has recommend that Trump be vaccinated publicly without delay.
+But others, including Dr. Anthony Fauci, the nations top infectious diseases expert, have recommended that Trump be vaccinated without delay.

 Even though the president himself was infected, and he has, likely, antibodies that likely would be protective, were not sure how long that protection lasts.
 So, to be doubly sure, I would recommend that he get vaccinated, he told ABC News.